DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 Likewise, there are different cropping sampling methods (`crop_sampling`), we can use depending on how our image looks like.

 💡Pro-tips💡
-- For highly crowded scenes `hybrid` and `density` approaches will work best.
+- For highly crowded scenes, `hybrid` and `density` approaches will work best.
 - `uniform` will take out random parts of the image, disregarding the annotations completely
-- 'keypoint' centers on a random keypoint and crops based on that location - might be best in preserving whole animal (if reasonable `crop_size` is used)
+- 'keypoint' centers on a random keypoint and crops based on that location - might be best in preserving the whole animal (if reasonable `crop_size` is used)

 <a id ="kernel"></a>
 ### Kernel transformations